|

 !=

-- Expand the value and pass it to the shell for execution and assign the
+- Expand the value and pass it to the shell for execution, then assign the

-variable name contains only a single letter, the surrounding braces or
+If the variable name consists of only a single character and the expression

-If the variable name contains a dollar, then the name itself is
+If the variable name contains a dollar, the name itself is

 expanded first.
 This allows almost arbitrary variable names, however names

-If the result of expanding a variable contains a dollar sign
+If the result of expanding a nested variable expression contains a

-Variable substitution occurs at three distinct times, depending on
+Variable substitution occurs at four distinct times, depending on

 where the variable is being used.